HolmesBryant/wijit-code/README.md

 - Customize the amount of indentation within a code block.
 - Display the code inline or as a block.
 - Can highlight HTML or Javascript code out of the box.
+- The highlighter does not inject any spans (or other elements) into your code.
+- Uses the CSS Custom Highlight API.
+- Define custom color palettes on a per-instance basis.
 - Easy system for making your own syntax highlighters.
-- Uses the CSS Custom Highlight API.

 ## Available Attributes ##